What thank you cards, “Avengers” Mr. Potatohead action figures, and a bowl of oatmeal reveal about NU’s athletic training education program director.

 1. Mr. Potatohead “Avengers” Collection: A gift from his wife, who told him his office needed “stuff for people to…nervously fiddle with.”
 The Avengers theme was a nod to department personalities at the time.

-3. UVA Diploma: Jancitis earned his master's degree from the University of Virginia and is in the final stages of completing his PhD.
+3. UVA Diploma: Jancaitis earned his master’s degree from the University of Virginia and is in the final stages of completing his Doctor of Athletic Training.

 7. Commuter Pack: The three-season bike commuter pumps over the hills between his home in Barre and Northfield, Vt., in about an hour.
 “The downhills are really fast.”
 Fatherhood and winter ice complicate his schedule.